 But there’s no guarantee that Missourians will know how to handle their weapons should the need arise.
-The state now joins 25 others that do not have a universal requirement that concealed carry permit applicants undergo live-fire training, according to a state-by-state review of training standards.
+The state now joins 25 others that do not have a requirement that applicants for a concealed-carry permit undergo live-fire training, according to a state-by-state review of training standards.

 Just 24 states and the District of Columbia include mandatory range time as part of their permitting process, while the remaining 26 have no such requirement in place.
-(Vermont does not issue concealed carry permits at all.)
-States that do not mandate live-fire training include places such as Pennsylvania, where applicants must only meet a set of criteria — a clean criminal record and mental health history, for instance — to be handed a permit.
+(Vermont does not issue concealed-carry permits at all.)
+States that do not mandate live-fire training include states like Pennsylvania, where applicants must only meet a set of criteria — a clean criminal record and good mental health history, for instance — to be handed a permit.
 On the other end of the spectrum, in order to receive a permit in Kentucky, applicants must demonstrate their shooting ability by placing 11 of 20 rounds on a full-size silhouette target.

-“It takes 2,500 repetitions to pick up a pistol correctly,” he adds.
+“It takes 2,500 repetitions to pick up a pistol correctly,” he added.

-To compile a national breakdown of live-fire requirements, The Trace examined state statutes covering concealed carry licensing.
-When the language of a state’s law did not specify a training requirement one way or the other — some call for a basic handgun safety course but do not spell out whether that encompasses a live-fire component — we contacted the state’s centralized issuing authority.
+To compile a national breakdown of live-fire requirements, The Trace examined state statutes covering concealed-carry licensing.
+In cases where the language of a state’s law did not specify a training requirement one way or the other — some call for a basic handgun safety course but do not spell out whether that encompasses a live-fire component — we contacted the state’s centralized issuing authority.